JoshDoody/joshdoody.github.io/dsq-test.md

  * [Expected salary answer - how to respond](#expected-salary-answer){:data-template="Expected salary answer"}{:data-action="Current and expected salary section"}
  * [Already shared current salary - how to recover](#already-shared-current-salary){:data-template="Already shared current salary"}{:data-action="Current and expected salary section"}
  * [Already shared expected salary - how to recover](#already-shared-expected-salary){:data-template="Already shared expected salary"}{:data-action="Current and expected salary section"}

+**What if they *insist?***

+What if they tell you the interview process simply can't continue unless you share your current salary or expected salary?

+This will usually come up in the "pre-interview" or "pre-screen", which is right at the beginning of the interview process.
+That's why it's such a sneaky question!
+It's a salary negotiation tactic disguised as a gatekeeper-type interview question.

+So when you hear the salary requirements question, you'll be thinking "What do I need to say to get to my next interview?
+They asked for my current salary and expected salary, so I'll tell them that so we can move on."

 It's easier to understand the current and desired salary questions if we answer another question first: What is the recruiter or hiring manager *really* asking for here?